 Ants are social insects belonging to the order of insects known as “Hymenoptera”.
 This is the same order containing bees and wasps.
-Ants are social insects that live in large communities where they depend upon each other for the survival of the entire colony.
+Ant problems are difficult for home owners to deal with because they live in large communities.
+These ants in the house depend upon each other for the survival of the entire colony.
 Ant colonies tend to form underground nests comprised of chambers and interconnecting tunnels.
 This is where ants store food, lay eggs and maintain nurseries.
 There can be tens of thousands of ants in a single colony.
 There can also be several colonies inhabiting the soil or landscape surrounding a property.
 For that reason, ants can be a particularly difficult pest to eradicate.
 There are an estimated 14,000 ant species populating the earth.
 Only a handful of species around the region are apt to invade homes and buildings, including:

 Odorous house ant: These small ants are dark brown to black in color and range from 1/16th to 1/8th of an inch in length.
 Odorous house ants (also known as sugar ants) are easy to identify.
 When crushed they emit a distinctive odor that is often described as the smell of rotten coconuts.

 Pavement ants: These small ants are brown to black in color and typically 1/8th of an inch in length.
 Entrances to their underground nests often resemble volcano-like mounds.
 You can find them between the cracks and crevices of pavement and landscape pavers.
 In some incidences, they will also infest buildings, especially foundations built upon concrete slabs.